radshag/PhoneGap-Geofencing/README.md

 Feel free to take a look at a project I have made that uses the above plugin.
 You can find this project in my github repository [Phonegap-Geofencing](https://github.com/radshag/PhoneGap-Geofencing/tree/master/iOS/Sample).

+## QUESTIONS AND COMMENTS ##

+All questions and comments are welcome.
+Please do so on my [GitHub Page](https://github.com/radshag/PhoneGap-Geofencing/issues).

 ## LICENSE ##

 The MIT License